chessgriffin/obsd-minecraft/README.md

 his port and then modify this writeup accordingly.
 Link to the submitted port: http://marc.info/?l=openbsd-ports&m=141202539713097&w=2

+UPDATE #3 2014-09-30: qbit's port has been imported to the OpenBSD ports tree.  \o/ - this means this whole writeup will be unnecessary once everyone can use the port or the package.
+I will update this README to bring it up to date with the last patch but overall this writeup is now deprecated other than the starter helper script. :-)  Big thanks to dc740 and qbit!
 ####Preliminary step

 First, a preliminary step common to running java apps on OpenBSD -- the ulimit